tobilg/docker-mesos/mesos-slave/0.22.1-rc5/README.md

 ### Networking

-If you want your Mesos master to be accessible via the Docker host ip, then you should add the following options:
+If you want your Mesos slave to be accessible via the Docker host ip, then you should add the following options:

-        --privileged \
         --net=host \
         -e MESOS_IP=$(/usr/bin/ip -o -4 addr list eth0 | grep global | awk \'{print $4}\' | cut -d/ -f1) \
+        -e MESOS_HOSTNAME=$(/usr/bin/hostname) \

 Be sure to replace `eth0` with the actual interface your host is using for external access.
+For RedHat/CentOS/Fedora-based hosts' the `MESOS_IP` line needs to replaced with

+        -e MESOS_IP=$(/sbin/ifconfig eth0 | grep 'inet ' | awk '{print $2}') \